dragontamer/PyramidSearch/README.md

 regardless.

 There's no insertion or deletion in either of these algorithms.
 It is purely a read-only search problem as a new table is constructed.
-As such, I began to search for the fastest possible read-only data-structure to  search across a sorted list.

 Leapfrog Triejoin, the original, claims to use a B-tree like structure.
-Although I haven't found any implementation details published.
 Tributary Join uses a simple Binary-search,  and allegedly achieved higher performance than the original B-tree implementation.
 Which makes sense: arrays are far more cache and memory friendly than pointers.

 Alas: Binary Search doesn't use the SIMD units (SSE or AVX on x86 platforms), while B-Trees have relatively simple SIMD implementation.
+Is it possible to achieve some of the linear memory benefits of Binary Search, while still using the SIMD-units of modern processors?

 In this repository, I'm trying to combine the SIMD-friendliness of B-Trees with the advantages of BinarySearch.
 This new methodology I call the SIMDPyramid data-structure.